KCALBELOH/Planet-Editing-SFS-/README.md

 shockwaveintensity : how intense it feels during entry to atmosphere, 1.0 means earth like.

-minheatingvelocitymultiplier : Yes, a long name anyway, 1.0 means earth like, how much minimally heat can transfer to a rocket.
+minheatingvelocitymultiplier : Yes, a long name anyway, 1.0 means earth like, minheatingvelocitymultiplier is how much minimally heat can transfer to a rocket.

 (ATMOSPHERE_VISUALS_DATA) - To be continued.